 The purpose of this course is to acquaint our ministerial candidates with the historical background of modern church music practice and to prepare them for intelligent and faithful leadership in this phase of congregational life.

-Middlers Each quarter 1 hour Albrecht C. M. 145 Juniors Lutheran Hymnol 3rd quarter Albrecht C. M. 346 All classes Choral Study Each quarter 1 hour Albrecht
+C. M. 283 Middlers 3rd quarter 3 hours Albrecht 1 Amreent C. M. 145 Juniors Lutheran Hymnology 3rd quarter 2 hours Albrecht C. M. 346 All classes Choral Study Each quarter 1 hour Albrecht